 Large Group Instruction: Phase 2, Immunology of the Organ Systems

 Small Group Facilitation: Phase 2

 Scholarship & Research

-Primary author and editor of Medical Micobiology, 1st through 8th editions, a successful textbook translated into many languages, and the 9th edition which will be published in March 2020.
+Primary author and editor of Medical Microbiology, 1st through 10th editions, Murray, Rosenthal and Pfaller, Elsevier, a successful textbook translated into many languages.
 Also, Rapid reviews of microbiology and immunology, 1st through 3rd editions (2010), Review of Medical Microbiology (2005), and Medical Microbiology And Immunology Flash Cards, (2005, 2009, 2017).

 Research interests include the development of peptide vaccines for the prevention of viral infections and breast cancer and for treatment of breast cancer and rheumatoid arthritis using the LEAPS peptide vaccine platform; Studies of the pathogenesis of herpes simplex virus infections; Development and analysis of antimicrobial molecules.

 A primary interest is making medical education fun.